GluuFederation/docs-ce-prod/3.1.2/source/installation-guide/index.md

     Docker deployments are not currently supported!

 ## Supported Operating Systems
-The Gluu Server should be deployed on a server or VM using one of the following operating systems:
+Deploy Gluu on a server or VM with one of the following supported operating systems:

 - Ubuntu 14.04, 16.04
 - CentOS 6.x, 7.x
 - RHEL 6.x, 7.x
 - Debian 8

-You can try installing Gluu on other versions or operating systems, however we can not provide support for deployments on other operating systems.

 ## Ports